nunofmn/nsp-audit-shrinkwrap/README.md

 nsp-audit-shrinkwrap
 ============

-`nsp-audit-shrinkwrap` offers a simple lib to audit your shrinkwrap or a stream or shrinkwraps
+`nsp-audit-shrinkwrap` offers a simple library to audit your shrinkwrap or a stream of shrinkwraps.

 ## One npm-shrinkwrap.json